-The ancient call to prayer, Conversi ad Dominum (Turn to the Lord), is synonymous with ad orientem (face East).
+The ancient call to prayer, Conversi ad Dominum (Turn to the Lord).

 Greetings,I am a priest in a tradition where if the Bishop is present in a church which is in his diocese, he always celebrates the Eucharist.
 It would appear from the photos that this is not the case for your communion.
 What is the logic behind this?